-This strategy includes improving bike access in numerous locations that lead to the Preserve, mainly focusing on improvements to: Cristo Rey Drive to the Rancho San Antonio Bike Path (Class II); St. Joseph Avenue leading to the Deer Meadow Trail (Class III); Mora Drive to the Mora Trailhead (Class III); and from Foothill College to the Rhus Ridge Trailhead via Moody Road (Class III) and Rhus Ridge Road (Class III).
+This strategy includes improving bike access in numerous locations that lead to the Preserve, mainly focusing on improvements to: Cristo Rey Drive to the Rancho San Antonio Bike Path (Class II); St. Joseph Avenue leading to the Deer Meadow Trail (Class III); Mora Drive to the Mora trailhead (Class III); and from Foothill College to the Rhus Ridge trailhead via Moody Road (Class III) and Rhus Ridge Road (Class III).
 Expanded bike access improvements to the Preserve would connect to existing and new bike facilities.

 The District is currently pursuing a one-year pilot project for allowing class 1 and class 2 e-bike use on the existing bike path and service roads in the Park and Preserve.
 The areas recommended for the pilot are either paved, graveled, rocked, or a wooden boardwalk and do not include any natural surface trails.
-E-bikes are an alternative method of transportation that is preferable to driving gas powered motor vehicles because they do not emit greenhouse gases and permitting e-bike use would encourage more visitors to arrive to the Park and Preserve with this mode of transportation.
+E-bikes are an alternative method of transportation that is preferable to driving gas powered motor vehicles because they do not emit greenhouse gases and permitting e-bike use would encourage more visitors to arrive at the Park and Preserve with this mode of transportation.
 E-bikes can also allow visitors to come from farther away because they require less exertion and time.

 Key Considerations: Stemming from visitor intercept input, expanding or improving bike access increases the likelihood a visitor would come to the Preserve by bicycle due to safer access and reduced level of traffic stress.
-Based on the e-bike pilot program outcomes, the District could expand e-bike access to include additional trails to facilitate bike access outside the Preserve.
 Conversations would need to take place with neighboring cities/town to amend their bicycle plans to incorporate additional bicycle routes or prioritize already planned routes.